[Skip to Content]

 Annual deductible

 Annual deductible that you are required to pay before your health insurance begins coverage.
-The tool assumes that after this threshold has been reached that your insurance covers 100% of your expenses. **HSA_MINDEDUCTIBLE_DEFINITION**
+The tool assumes that after this threshold has been reached that your insurance covers 100% of your expenses.
+In 2025, for a HDHP, the minimum deductible amount is $1,650 for self-only coverage and $3,300 for family coverage.

 Maximum annual out-of-pocket

 Maximum out-of-pocket in a given year for your health insurance.
 This is the maximum total expense that you could incur in a given year with your proposed coverage.
-A HDHP must also have a maximum out-of-pocket expense per year. **HSA_OUTOFPOCKET_DEFINITION**
+A HDHP must also have a maximum out-of-pocket expense per year.
+For 2025, the HSA out-of-pocket maximum is $8,300 for self only coverage and $16,600 for family coverage.

 Co-pay for doctor visits and prescriptions